 Helpful Information

 Kids learn by observing the behaviour of the adults in their life.
-This means parents, coaches and support workers all play an important role in raising kids to be good sports.
+This means parents, carers, coaches, and support workers all play an important role in showing kids how to be a good sport.

-Here are 7 strategies you can use to teach your kid how to be a good sport:
+Here are 7 opportunities that you can provide to support kids to get started in sport while also being a good sport:

 2. Lead by example